Tanguy-ddv/pygaming/README.md

 ## Logger

 The logger is used to easily logo data with the json format, used to store game history, make statistics for game developpement and so on.
+The logger can be used for debugging as well.

 ## Screen